krzychb/OnlineHumidifier/3-Setup/readme.md

 ## Configure IDE

 To start with, install Arduino IDE and ESP8266 board support.
 Please go ahead and follow instructions in chapter [Installing with Boards Manager](https://github.com/esp8266/Arduino#installing-with-boards-manager) under https://github.com/esp8266/Arduino.
-This project is using **version 2.0.0** of ESP8266 platform package.
+This project is using Arduino IDE **1.6.5** together with version **2.0.0** of ESP8266 platform package.

 Once installation is successfully completed, in Board menu, we will see several ESP8266 boards that are supported by ESP8266 core for Arduino.